siljamdev/AshLib/documentation/ashfiles.md

 ```cs
 Console.WriteLine(a.VisualizeAsFormattedTree(new CharFormat(Color3.Red), new CharFormat(Color3.Blue), new CharFormat(Color3.Green)));
 ```
-This way, tree lines will be red, camp names blue and camp values green
+This way, tree lines will be red, field names blue and field values green